hysamah/ES_project2/README.md

 ### Implementation Specs

-For this side only the UART peripheral was used.
+For this side, we used the UART peripheral and I2C3.
 UART1 is used in connection to the HC-05 bluetooth module, while UART2 is used to communicate motion values to the Pololu Motor controller.
+In addition, the IMU is connected to I2C3 to implement the PID control loop.

 #### UART1
 This UART is configured at baud rate 9600.
 The UART1 Interrupts are enabled as it receives the motion values from the glove asynchronously.
 The procedure inside the UART handler is designed to be as small and efficient as possible to prevent UART Overrun errors.
 Only the data receiving flag is raised inside the handler, while receiving, adjusting and sending the data is done inside the main loop.